Igbo Jews

 Igbo Jews are members of the Igbo people of Nigeria who practice Judaism.
+It is a tenet of their beliefs that they have ties to one of the lost tribes of Israel, the tribe of Gad.

-Jewish life has been documented in parts of Nigeria since the precolonial period, but it is not known for the Igbo to have claimed Israelite descent or practiced Judaism in precolonial times.
-During and after the Biafran war (1967-1970), more widespread Igbo identification with Jews concretized.
+Jews have been documented in parts of Nigeria since the precolonial period, but it is not known for the Igbo to have claimed Israelite descent or practiced Judaism prior to colonial times.
+Significant Igbo identification with Jews concretized during and after the Biafran War (1967–1970).

+No formal census has been taken in the region and the precise number of Igbo in Nigeria who practice Judaism is not known.
+An estimated 30,000 Igbo Jews, having at least 26 synagogues of various sizes, were said to exist in 2008.
+In 2021 there were said to be approximately 12,000-15,000 practicing Igbo Jews in Nigeria, comprising some 70 active communities.
+A more conservative figure of at least 2,000-3,000 Igbo practicing Judaism, and at most 5,000, has also been given.

 Historical scrutiny

 An early and widely influential statement from Olaudah Equiano, a Christian-educated Igbo man and freed slave, suggested a Jewish migratory origin for the Igbo.
 He speculated in his autobiography of 1789 on the strong analogy which ... appears to prevail in the manners and customs of my countrymen and those of the Jews, before they reached the Land of Promise, and particularly the patriarchs while they were yet in that pastoral state which is described in Genesis—an analogy, which alone would induce me to think that the one people had sprung from the other.

+Critical historians have reviewed the literature on West Africa that was published during the nineteenth and early twentieth centuries.
+They have clarified the diverse functions that such histories served for the writers who proposed them at various times in the colonial and post-colonial past.

-Historians, archaeologists, historical linguists, and those from other scientifically based disciplines have argued against these claims.
-Though there is no doubt that Jews were present in Saharan trade centers during the first millennium AD, there is no evidence that the Igbo people had any contemporaneous contact with historical Jewish populations, or that they had at any point adopted Judaism prior to colonization by the European powers.
+Though there is no doubt that Jews were present in Saharan trade centers during the first millennium AD, there is no evidence that Igbo people had contemporaneous contact with historical Jewish populations, or that they had at any point adopted or practiced Judaism prior to colonization by the European powers.

-Critical historians have reviewed the historical literature on West Africa which was published during the nineteenth and early twentieth centuries.
-They have clarified the diverse functions (quite aside from questions of validity) which such histories served for the writers who proposed them at various times in the colonial and post-colonial past.